ashishk1331/Sakura-Astro/.changeset/shy-mails-pay.md

 1. Routes added:
 	1. `/` the index route with a little detail about the person
 	2. `/about` a detailed page about yourself
+	3. `/blog` to show list of all written blogs
+	4. `/work` couple of work experience points

 2. Rss feed added `/rss.xml`